spacetelescope/pandokia/doc/source/install.rst

   - the database administrator
   - any user that imports data with "pdk import"

-Some NFS servers have buggy file locking, which you can avoid by storing the data files locally.
+Apparently, some NFS servers still have buggy file locking, which you can avoid by storing the data files locally.
 Create the database tables and indexes with the command:

 ::